 If you’re celebrating at a friend or family member’s house, be sure to contact them as soon as possible.
 Communicating early about the types of food and ingredients that your child is allergic to can help the host plan what food they will be making and give them plenty of time to warn you about which foods contain potentially harmful ingredients.

 To take the pressure off of the host, offer to bring a few dishes that will be safe for your child to eat.
 This will give you peace of mind knowing that there are no problem ingredients, and you can ensure that you’re bringing something that your child will like!

 Watch Out for Cross-Contamination

-Most holiday get-togethers tend to be buffet style.
-This means that bits of food from other dishes can potentially mix, introducing an allergen to a safe food.
+Most holiday get-togethers tend to be buffet-style.
+This means that bits of food from other dishes can potentially mix, introducing an allergen to the safe food.
 Avoid this by suggesting that each dish has a dedicated serving spoon and by placing the safe dishes in one area.

 Keep an Eye on the Children

 All of the preparation in the world can’t prevent a child’s curiosity!
 Keep an eye on the children to ensure they’re not sneaking any food that they aren’t supposed to be having.
 Educate them as to why they have to avoid certain foods beforehand.